jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

 Optional Parameters:
   --public-tls-port PORT 	Port for the TLS endpoint service.
 Default is 443 --public-admin-port PORT 	Port for the admin service.
-Default is 8443 --private-tls-port PORT 	Port for the TLS endpoint service.
+Default is 8443 --public-api-port PORT 	Port for the API service.
+Default is 8444 --private-tls-port PORT 	Port for the TLS endpoint service.
 Default is 9000 --private-admin-port PORT 	Port for the admin service.
-Default is 9001 --tls-hostname HOSTNAME 	Hostname for the TLS endpoint service.
+Default is 9001 --private-api-port PORT 	Port for the API service.
+Default is 9002 --all-hostname HOSTNAME 	Hostname for all the services.
+Default is 127.0.0.1 --tls-hostname HOSTNAME 	Hostname for the TLS endpoint service.
 Default is 127.0.0.1 --admin-hostname HOSTNAME 	Hostname for the admin service.
+Default is 127.0.0.1 --api-hostname HOSTNAME 	Hostname for the API service.
 Default is 127.0.0.1 -X PASS     --password 	Force the admin password for the admin interface.
 Default is random -U          --update 		Pull from master and sync files to the current folder -c PATH     --certfile PATH 	Path to supplied TLS server PEM certificate(s) bundle